-The precipitation variable is computed as described under the individual product headings.
+The \precipitation variable\ is computed as described under the individual product headings.
 All precipitation products have been converted from their original units to mm/hr.
 Throughout this document, "precipitation" refers to all forms of precipitation, including rain, drizzle, snow, graupel, and hail (see "precipitation phase").

-The time zone for these data sets is Universal Coordinated Time (UTC, also as GMT or Z).
+The \time zone\ for these data sets is Universal Coordinated Time (UTC, also as GMT or Z).

-The Goddard Profiling Algorithm (GPROF) is based on Kummerow et al. (1996), Olson et al. (1999), and Kummerow et al. (2001), Passive Microwave Algorithm Team Facility (2017).
+The Goddard Profiling Algorithm (\GPROF\) is based on Kummerow et al. (1996), Olson et al. (1999), and Kummerow et al. (2001), Passive Microwave Algorithm Team Facility (2021).
 GPROF is a multi-channel physical approach for retrieving rainfall and vertical structure information from satellite-based passive microwave observations, both conical-scan imagers and imagers/sounders (AMSR-E, AMSR2, GMI, SSMI, SSMIS, TMI) and cross-track-scan sounders (AMSU, ATMS, MHS).
 GPROF applies a Bayesian inversion method to the observed microwave brightness temperatures using an extensive library of profiles relating hydrometeor profiles, microwave brightness temperatures, and surface precipitation rates.
-The GPROF2017 library depends on compilations of GPM Combined Instrument data.
+The GPROF2021 library depends on compilations of GPM Combined Instrument data.
 GPROF includes a procedure that accounts for inhomogeneities of the rainfall within the satellite field of view.
 Over land and coastal surface areas the conical-scan imager library largely reduces to a scattering-type procedure using only the higher-frequency channels.
-This loss of information arises from the physics of the emission signal in the lower frequencies when the underlying surface is other than entirely water.
+This loss of information arises from the strong heterogeneity of the surface emission signal in the lower frequencies when the underlying surface is other than entirely water.

 There is a known problem with low bias in GPROF at high latitudes due to the low sensitivity of the DPR to light rain and snow.
-Accordingly, in Version 06 both the Combined and the GPROF library are modified to give more weight to GMI in these passes.
+Accordingly, in Version 07 both the Combined and the GPROF library are modified to give more weight to GMI in these passes.
 These changes did not fully correct the low bias; see "GPCP-calibrated CORRA".
+V07 GPROF also features an orographic adjustment to precipitation rates based on vertical air motion forced by the orography and on horizontal moisture convergence, stratified into convective and stratiform.

-Note that the GPROF estimates in Version 06 for AMSU-B, ATMS, and MHS do not provide estimates for the 5, 8, and 5 footprints (respectively) at each swath edge.
+Note that the GPROF estimates in Version 07 for AMSU-B, ATMS, and MHS do not provide estimates for the 5, 8, and 5 footprints (respectively) at each swath edge.
 This is due to algorithm issues as revealed in early testing.
-Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 06 IMERG.
+Taken together, these limitations somewhat reduce the amount of microwave-based data contained in Version 07 IMERG.